Liyubov/data_for_good_guide/README.md

 3. putting the datasets on servers (here there are many various technical solutions which may be needed)

-For more links and details see https://okfn.org/opendata/how-to-open-data/
+For more links and details see https://okfn.org/opendata/how-to-open-data/ For more references on open data resources see https://github.com/rufuspollock/LearnOpenData/blob/master/OpenDataResources.md

 Some examples of open datasets can be found here https://github.com/datasets/awesome-data